catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 will make use of the standard variables provided by an OpenStack RC file as described at :ref:`source-rc-file`.

-To get your environment variables into your python file you can use the following code:
+Once you have sourced your file and your env variables are set; to get them into your python file you can use the following code:

 .. code-block:: bash

+ import os

  auth = os.environ['OS_AUTH_URL']
  region_name = os.environ['OS_REGION_NAME']